unexpectedjs/unexpected/documentation/assertions/function/to-error.md

     });
 }
 not to error
-  errored with: Error('The reject message')
+  returned promise rejected with: Error('The reject message')
 ```

 You can pass in a function instead of the error message, and do more